PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 ### Modes

 For the mode type, the third byte is the Ventilation Mode byte.
 There are a wide variety of ventilation modes and names are not entirely standardized.
+These are set by using the command "mode" (M) and setting the character below as the "int" or interpretation value to one of the characters below.
 This document is the beginning of a particular standardization of the most common and easy to implement modes.
 The following modes are defined as part of the standard:

 1. “C” - CPAP mode.
 The drive applies the pressure defined in the maximum/plateau pressure byte (byte 3) continuously.
 (Note: This mode can be used for testing compliance in certain useful but artificial (non-clinical) situations.)
 1. “B” - BiPAP mode.
 The drive applies the maximum/plateau pressure for the inhalation phase, and at the PEEP pressure for exhalation.
 (Note: a more advanced mode will allow spontaneous breathing and volume control.
 1. “V” -- Pressure Regulated Volume controlled ventilation.
 Within pressure limits, the machine provides the specified tidal volume with each breath.
+1. “P” -- Pressure Ventilation Control mode : a simple mode of holding a constant input pressure.
 1. “S” -- Spontaneous Breathing Mode.
 The drive pauses after the exhalation period waiting to receive an initiation command, but in all cases will begin a breath within the specified number of seconds.
 If the maximum number of seconds is 255, a mandatory breath is not required only patient-triggered breaths are required.
-1. “P” -- Pressure Support Mode: patient initiates breaths, but pressure is automatically maintained at the set pressure level.
+1. “R” -- Pressure Support Mode: patient initiates breaths, but pressure is automatically maintained at the set pressure level.
 1. “A” -- Pressure Assist Mode: (Note: I’m not sure what the difference between this and “P” is.)
 1. “I” - SIMV mode.
 1. "s" -- emergency stop mode